kingwingfly/ratchetx2/ratchetx2/README.md

 1. There's no global party state, instead, it is each ratchet having its own state.
 2. It's really double-ratchet (2 kinds of ratchets), DhRootRatchet and MessageRatchet (AKA ChainRatchet).
 3. HeaderKey support.
-4. Do nothing about message/header encryption/decryption, instead, provide correct message/header keys only.

 # Example
 ```rust